TheGloriousGenesis/CS_Learning/Core_Python_and_Optimisation_techniques/Anti_Pattern_Resolutions.md

     return y
 ```

-## 5. Use defaultdict to create dictionary with default values
+## 5. Use defaultdict to create dictionary with default values for all elements
 - For example:
 ```python
 def count_occurences(sentence: str, letter: str) -> int: